Where Can't Americans Travel? (2026 Update)

 Where Can't Americans Travel: Map showing countries under Level 4 'Do Not Travel' advisory for US citizens, prominently marked in red on a dark blue background, with an update note for January 2026.

-es include Afghanistan, Syria, Ukraine, Yemen, Gaza, South Sudan, Sudan, Haiti, Libya, Somalia, Central African Republic, Burkina Faso, Mali, Niger, Russia, Belarus, Iran, North Korea, Iraq, Lebanon, Myanmar, and Venezuela.
+Level 4 countries include Afghanistan, Syria, Ukraine, Yemen, South Sudan, Sudan, Haiti, Libya, Somalia, Central African Republic, Burkina Faso, Mali, Niger, Russia, Belarus, Iran, North Korea, Iraq, Lebanon, Myanmar, and Venezuela.

 The U.S. government cannot guarantee emergency assistance in these locations.
 Americans may legally travel, but they accept the risk of limited or no support.